-It is anticipated that the management of the lower river commercial fishery will switch from Chinook to sockeye salmon at 1200 hrs June 19 (SW26) for an initial 24-hour period.
-Consideration for Tahltan Lake sockeye salmon stock management objectives will likely persist through July 16 (SW29).
+It is anticipated that the management of the lower river commercial fishery will switch from Chinook to sockeye salmon at 1200 hrs June 18 (SW25) for an initial 24-hour period.
+Subject to Chinook salmon escapement concerns, the start of the sockeye salmon fishery may be delayed by a week.
+Consideration for Tahltan Lake sockeye salmon stock management objectives will likely persist through July 22 (SW29).
 Thereafter, management attention will be focused primarily on mainstem sockeye salmon stock objectives.
 Actual time frames of responses to specific stock compositions may be fine-tuned inseason according to the weekly results of the stock ID program.